Why ask why?

 It’s a subtle distinction and often forgotten in daily conversation but there are many examples.
 Compare the very different meanings of the question “why did you go to the supermarket?” with “why did you go to that supermarket?”.

 Is it important or even interesting?
 Well, I think it is when reflecting about the choices we make.

 If the reason you work where you do is because the office is close to your house then that’s a passive reason.
 On the other hand if it’s because it’s a job which fits with your interests and goals then that is an active reasonSimon Wardley breaks it down further and has two types of active why: (1) why of purpose, and (2) why of movement.
-The first is strategic and the second tactical, winning the chess game vs moving the piece.
-Both these types are active whys. .
+The first is strategic and the second tactical, the latter typically instrumental to the first, for example winning the chess game vs moving the piece.
+Both these are active whys. .